Lissy93/super-simple-static-site/readme.md

 2. Install Dependencies `npm install`

-3. Install gulp global (if not already done) `npm install gulp -g`

-4. Build the app `npm run build`
+3. Build the app `npm run build`

-5.a.
+4.a.
 Run the app on an node server, run `npm start` and visit http://localhost:8080

-5.b.
+4.b.
 OR to just run the app locally open production/index.html in your web browser

 ## Modifying